This feature is part of The Academy Way

 Hashim told me about how age-specific talent searches are held across the country, while Aspire officials attend school and national level events such as the Qatar School Olympics, where the cream of the crop are offered scholarships.
 Clubs have very little input in the nurturing of the best young talent before the age of 18; many are only released at the weekend to play for their clubs, after Aspire successfully lobbied the QFA for a commanding role in youth development.

-Gérard Houllier is well-placed to assess a youth system, having spent a decade coaching different age levels at France’s famed Clairefontaine academy; when he visited Aspire in February he was impressed.
-“The philosophy of Aspire Academy is very good, especially since they are not only developing football players but also men and it’s important to put education on top of the training.
+Gérard Houllier is well-placed to assess a youth system, having spent a decade coaching different age levels at France’s famed Clairefontaine academy, and when he visited Aspire in February 2015, he was impressed.
+“The philosophy of Aspire is very good, especially since they are not only developing football players but also men and it’s important to put education on top of the training.
 When it comes to being successful in developing young players you need five things: the best talents of the country, proper facilities, dedicated coaches, an age-appropriate program and the opportunity to step up.
 At Aspire Academy all of those things come together perfectly.”

 The absence of Qatari coaches in this system, however, is notable for two main reasons: firstly, it points to a lack of sufficient expertise at the highest level, which is hardly surprising given the miniscule native population.
 Perhaps more telling, though, is the acknowledgement that outside influence is necessary to maintain high standards.
-“They are a very welcoming and kindly people,” explained Mansfield.
+“They are a very welcoming and kindly people,” explains Mansfield.
 “In general they are modest and unassuming in nature – not at all arrogant – and generally welcoming of foreigners to their country.”

-Hashim sounds a word of caution over the long-term future, though.
-“They put in millions without really having or caring about expecting any financial returns.
-The question is, how long will the oil-and-gas-fuelled growth remain at the same pace?
+Hashim sounds a word of caution over the long-term future, though: “They put in millions without really having or caring about expecting any financial returns.
+The question is, how long will the oil and gas-fuelled growth remain at the same pace?
 The QIA is seeking to invest outside the hydrocarbon sector, but I’m not really sure if that will help them once the resources run out.
 That is a major question mark and it won’t just affect Aspire but the whole country too, but they don’t seem that concerned.”

-By Andrew Flint.
-Follow @AndrewMijflint
+By Andrew Flint @AndrewMijflint